 Alcohol is a depressant that alters the serotonin and dopamine levels in your brain, which are naturally associated with happiness.
 This means that even while you’ll have an initial “boost” the night before, you’ll lack these same chemicals the next day, which might make you feel worried, sad, or depressed.

 Alcoholism and Emotional Abuse

 Alcohol use disorder can cause serious disruption in families and personal relationships.
-During a period of alcohol intoxication, a person’s emotions are sometimes unreliable and raw, resulting in bouts of hysteria, anger, crying fits or even verbal or physical abuse.
-This leads others to avoid the person out of fear or due to their own inability to cope.
+During alcohol intoxication, a person’s emotions are sometimes unreliable and raw, resulting in bouts of hysteria, anger, crying, or even verbal or physical abuse.
+This leads others to avoid the person out of fear or inability to cope.

-The person abusing alcohol is often seen as being easily provoked, untrustworthy, unreliable and unworthy of respect.
+The person abusing alcohol is often seen as easily provoked, untrustworthy, unreliable, and unworthy of respect.
 Unfortunately, these are often some of the emotions that lead to alcohol use disorder in the first place.
 As a result, the cycle of abuse continues and feeds into itself.

 First-class Facilities & Amenities

 World-class High-Quality Addiction & Mental Health Rehabilitation TreatmentRehab Centers Tour